open-ephys/.github/profile/README.md

 Feel free to get in touch via discord if you have questions!

 ### Community Guidelines
 We follow the [Open Hardware Makers Community Guidelines](https://openhardware.space/guidelines/).
-Instances violating these guidlines may be reported by the Open Ephys team info@open-ephy.org.
+Instances violating these guidelines may be reported by the Open Ephys team info@open-ephy.org.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The team is obligated to maintain confidentiality with regard to the reporter of an incident.